Babbel vs Duolingo: Here's The Truth About These Apps

 While it is effective for boosting engagement metrics, it doesn't necessarily translate into genuine language acquisition.

-You can easily fall into the trap of focusing more on maintaining your streaks and earning virtual rewards than on actually internalizing the language and developing practical skills.
+You can easily fall into the trap of focusing more on maintaining your streaks and earning virtual rewards than on actually internalizing the language and developing practical language skills like speaking skills and all the remaining conversational skills.

 The typical scenario is that you spend months or even years using the app religiously, only to realize that you've made little to no tangible progress toward fluency.